libp2p/docs/content/concepts/security-considerations.md

 from a central trusted authority.
 These mitigations are outside the scope of libp2p, but could be adopted at the application layer to make Sybil attacks more difficult and/or prohibitively expensive.

+We are currently planning to implement a strategy of querying multiple disjoint lookup paths (paths that do not share any common intermediary peers) in parallel, inspired by the [S/Kademlia paper][paper-s-kademlia].
+This will greatly increase the chances of finding "honest" nodes, even if some nodes are returning dishonest routing information.

 ### Publish / Subscribe